 A person who is presumed to be the parent may prove that he/she is not a parent.
 One way this can be done is through DNA testing.
 An Order for DNA testing may be requested, but no DNA testing can be performed on a person without that person’s consent.

 Parents have legal obligations and responsibilities to their children.
 Pursuant to the Child, Youth, and Family Enhancement Act, if there is any neglect in providing adequate emotional, physical, educational and social support for their children, a Director can make an application to become the sole or joint guardian of a child where a child is neglected and in need of protective services.

-Child support is provided to children under 18 years of age and who has not withdrawn from their parents’ charge, or are of the age of majority but unable, by reason of illness, disability, or other cause to withdraw from their parents’ charge or to obtain the necessaries of life.
-The amount of the child support payments depends upon many things such as the ability to pay and the financial needs of the child.
+Child support is provided to children under 18 years of age and who have not withdrawn from their parents’ charge, or are of the age of majority, but unable by reason of illness, disability, or other cause to withdraw from their parents’ charge or to obtain the necessaries of life.
+The amount of the child support payments depends upon many things such as the ability to pay, and the financial needs of the child.
 If child support is not paid voluntarily, a complaint is made against the non-paying parent.
 A mother can make a claim any time after she becomes pregnant.
 Once the complaint is made, Maintenance Enforcement Program (MEP) will contact the other parent.
 An attempt to make a child support agreement will be made with the non-paying parent.
 Once the agreement is signed, legal action can be taken if the parent does not make the support payments.